judepayne/dictim/README.md

 [![bb compatible](https://raw.githubusercontent.com/babashka/babashka/master/logo/badge.svg)](https://babashka.org)

+Dictim is an edn syntax for expressing a graph diagram, and compiling it to either [d2's](https://github.com/terrastruct/d2) or [Graphviz's](https://graphviz.org) text languages.
+You can also parse any piece of d2 into dictim syntax.

+Any piece of dictim syntax data can be expressed as json as well as edn.

+Dictim supprts both Clojure and Babashka and comes as a library, a command line tool and a microservice (see dictim.server below).

+## Rationale

 Diagrams as data: dynamically generate rather than locking away information in hand produced diagrams.

-Dictim let's you specify diagrams as data, using Clojure's edn data format (or Json).
-You can compile the specification to [d2's](https://github.com/terrastruct/d2) text language and use d2 to convert that into a diagram.
-It's also possible to parse d2 back into edn.

-This is a Clojure/Babashka library with experimental Clojurescript support.

-Dictim also comes as a command line tool.
-Details below.

-Dictim can also be compiled into Graphviz' dot text language.
+Dynamic diagrams create opportunities to better understand the information being visualized, e.g. group this way or that, style one way or another, dynamically include/ exclude information.

-## Release Information
+## Library Release Information

 Latest release: